pelister/POTracePHP/README.md

 # POTracePHP
 PHP port of Potrace and MKBitmap,  tool for tracing bitmap images (like scans or logos) and converting them into smooth, scalable vector graphics (e.g., SVG or EPS).
 Mkbitmap is its companion program used to pre-process images before Potrace traces them.

+This is complete port of Potrace with all the features of Potrace. (check the source for example usage)

 A primary use case is converting scanned line art, such as cartoons or handwritten text, into high-quality vector output.
 The workflow typically involves using Mkbitmap to clean up and prepare an image, then passing it to Potrace for Vectorization.

 # The Highpass Filter in Mkbitmap